|Average consultation fees for paediatric dentists||$50 - $150|

 What happens during a pediatric dentist's visit?

 Dental visits are always different based on a patient and their needs.
-For example, if the patient is still a baby, then the dentist has a hard job to keep the baby calm and perform an oral exam.
-It the patient is a baby, then it may be a challenge to dentists because babies might cry or not even open their mouths.
+For example, if the patient is still a baby, then the dentist has a hard job keeping the baby calm and perform an oral exam.
+If the patient is a baby, then it may be a challenge to dentists because babies might cry or not even open their mouths.
 Pediatric dentists also take care of kids until they are practically adults.
-But one of the most important roles they have is to advise parents on how to take proper dental care for their children - like properly brushing the teeth and flossing.
-Kids' dentist also helps break habits such as thumb-sucking, for example.
+But one of the most important roles they have is to advise parents on how to take proper dental care for their children - like maintaining good oral hygiene and proper brushing the teeth and flossing.
+Kids' dentist also helps break adverse habits such as thumb-sucking, for example.

-During a consultation, the pediatric dentist will perform an oral exam on the child and diagnose potential problems and cavities.
+During an introductory visit, the pediatric dentist will perform an oral exam on the child and diagnose potential problems and create a treatment plan.
 In some cases, they might work alongside an orthodontist to correct uneven teeth.
 In other cases, pediatric dentists may even help diagnose other health problems such as diabetes.

 Do dentists clean children's teeth?

-Pediatric dentists do perform children’s dental cleaning as well.
+Pediatric dentists provide preventive services for children such as dental cleaning and fluoride treatment as well.
 Professional dental cleaning is not usually advised on baby teeth.
-But it’s advised on children who have their full set of teeth or already have their permanent teeth out.
+But it’s advised on children who have their full set of teeth or already have their adult teeth out.
+First cleanings usually take place between 12 and 36 months of age.

 That’s important because besides normal tooth brushing may not be enough to remove plaque.
 Having frequent dental cleaning will ensure that there is less risk of cavities and oral infections.
-It will also ensure that the child has healthy gums, prevent tooth decay and other oral diseases.
-It’s also important from a psychological point of view – going for routine checkups and cleaning will build good dental care habits for the future.
+It will also ensure that the child has healthy teeth and gums, prevent tooth decay and other oral diseases.
+It’s also important from a psychological point of view – going for routine checkups, cleaning and fluoride therapy will build good dental care habits for the future.

 How often should a child see the dentist?